digitalMirko/javaMethodsChallenge/README.md

 4 in all the other cases

-call both methods and display the results of the following a score of 1500, 900, 400, and 50
+Call both methods and display the results of the following a score of 1500, 900, 400, and 50